lompabo/tutorial-template-python/README.md

 `docker-compose.yml`, plus all the Jupyter notebooks

 This structure is not at all mandatory, but provides a decent starting point to design your notebooks so that they are not too cluttered.
+Storing dataset in a git repository is fine only as long as they are small: if you need to work with larger dataset, the best practice is to download them either by running commands in the notebooks.

 Most of the container setup is controlled by the Dockerfile.
 Ensuring compatibility with Binder requires some care in the Dockefile definition: all